caxi9064/CSCI3022-Data-Science/README.md

 # csci3022
-Programming assignments for Intro to Data Science class in Python.
+Programming assignments for Intro to Data Science class written in Python.